Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 XGBoost + SMOTE 0.96 0.89 0.93 35ms

-Write two or three sentences about what went wrong, what you learned, and what tradeoffs you made.
-“I initially used a neural network but switched to XGBoost after observing 3x better latency with comparable AUC on this dataset” is exactly the kind of engineering judgment that impresses senior engineers in interviews.
+6. Challenges and Tradeoffs.
+Two to three sentences on what went wrong, what you learned, and what tradeoffs you made.
+“I switched from a neural network to XGBoost after observing 3x better latency with comparable AUC” is exactly the kind of engineering judgment senior interviewers look for.

 git clone https://github.com/yourname/fraud-detection